fakirs were hawking their wares

 chant Ah & Ha as my mantra all day long

-A manta is a mystical syllable or phrase
+A mantra is a mystical syllable or phrase

 usually from Sanskrit given by a guru to disciples to aid their meditation.